-The F6 is changed to F minor6.
-Since the tonality of the piece is A minor/C major, this chord can be interpreted as a minor subdominant.
+In the following line, the F6 is changed to F Minor6.
+Since the tonality of the piece is A minor/C major, this chord can be interpreted as a minor subdominant to C Major.

 Another II-V cadence follows.
-This E minor 7th chord is a very nice alternative to the standard 1st position voicing.
+This E Minor7 chord is a beautiful alternative to the standard 1st position voicing.

 The following dominant seventh chord comes with the upper extension F, i.e. the flat thirteen (b13).
 This is a common extension note for dominant chords resolving to minor.
 But Jobim delays the obvious for a bit and lingers on the secondary dominant of D7 for two bars.
 Joao Gilberto, again, plays it with the fifth in the bass.

 At the end of the first part we are in II-V territory again.
 The Dm7-G7 chord progression seems to indicate the long awaited change to C-Major.
 Also note, how beautifully Joao Gilberto mixes the F/G with an Fminor/G. Both chords are basically G7sus4 sounds.

 Where will it all end?
 You can find out in the interactive score at the end of the page – Joao Gilberto certainly has some more nice voicings to showcase the beautiful harmonies!